SMCProduct

 Developing the traceability of our supply chains

-At SMCP, we are committed to placing traceability at the heart of our development to ensure a perfect knowledge of our supply chains and to be transparent with our customers about the manufacturing stages of our collections.
+At SMCP, we are committed to placing traceability at the heart of our sustainable sourcing policy to ensure a perfect knowledge of our supply chains and to be transparent with our customers about the manufacturing stages of our collections.

 In 2022, this information is already available on 12% of all our Sandro, Maje and Claudie Pierlot collections on our e-shops, and stores via a QR code.
 Our ambition is to extend the number of references covered from season to season and to reach 100% by 2025.